 As a young adult I thought my professional path would be in the arts – during and after college I worked in PR and Events at the Santa Barbara Museum of Art.
 But Guy was working with students at a church and I fell more and more in love.
 I wanted to do what he was doing.
 Our church did a series on spiritual gifts and my top gift came up “Prophecy.”
 I didn’t want it.
 I did not want to be a man with a big stick telling people what they were doing wrong, things they should have known better and didn’t want to hear…

 [See, even then, my own biblical view of women was misshapen – I hadn’t been taught, hadn’t noticed, that Miriam and Deborah were Old Testament prophets; that on the day of Pentecost, Peter quotes the prophet Joel:

 I will pour out my Spirit on all people.

 your young men will see visions,

 Even on my servants, both men and women,

 I will pour out my Spirit in those days… (Acts 2:17-18)]

-I thought prophets were mean old crazy men.
-And people generally don’t like prophets.
-But others confirmed that gift in me – they saw my deep connection to God’s Spirit and willingness to speak His Word.
+I thought prophets were angry men driven batty by the disobedience of God’s people.
+People generally don’t like prophets.
+Yet others confirmed that gift in me – they saw my deep connection to God’s Spirit and willingness to speak His Word.
 And while some would say prophecy is a dead gift, others affirm that preaching and teaching was the prophets’ true role.
 And I do love to write about and teach God’s truth.
 It wasn’t long after that first spiritual gifts test that God miraculously moved people and hearts and landed me a position on a church staff.

 The music director at the first church we served was a woman.
 She laid out the reality of a hard path before me as a woman in ministry.
 She warned that if I thought I could do anything else, I should run hard and fast in that direction.
 From time to time I recall her advice, but God still hasn’t given me any freedom to run anywhere but to Him.